catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

   provide the API endpoint for the cluster and to direct requests to the masters.
 Where the load balancer service is not available, this option can be set to ‘false’ thus creating a cluster without the load balancer.
 In this case, one of the masters will serve as the API endpoint.
-The default is True.
+The default for load balancer is True.
 * ``network_driver: calico``
   This is the driver used to provide networking services to the containers.
   This is independent from the Neutron networking that the cluster uses.
 Calico